 The first thing is the teeth.
 Humans’ teeth are long and flat, making it easy to bite and chew vegetables.
 Dog teeth are long and sharp, made for eating meat.

 The digestive tract is the next consideration.
-Vegetables and other high-fiber food take a long time to digest so the digestive tract in humans is quite long.
+Vegetables and other high-fiber food take a long time to digest, so the human digestive tract is quite long.
 About 20x longer than a dog’s.
 The dog’s digestive tract is not made for digesting veggies.
 Meat and other typical food dogs eat are more easily digestible.
-For this reason, if you look at your dog poop (and you should!) you’ll often find undigested bits of vegetables.
+For this reason, if you look at your dog poop (and you should!), you’ll often find undigested bits of vegetables.
 This is entirely fine and expected.

 If your dog likes it and its body accepts it, you can gradually increase it from one to three teaspoons per 20 pounds of body weight.

-Certainly, don’t try to force the veggies onto your pet who is showing clearly that they will have none of it.
-We find offering a bit to dogs as younger puppies to get them acquired to the taste will make it easier down the road.
+Certainly, don’t try to force the veggies onto your pet, who clearly shows that they will have none of it.
+We find offering a bit to dogs as younger puppies to acquire them to the taste will make it easier.
 An adult dog may not find the smell or taste palatable.

 Kimchi recipe for your dog